The ABACUS group

-- The ‘Toward Tailored Screening Project’, in collaboration with BreastScreen Victoria and the Peter McCallum Cancer Centre.
-This project is part of the Victorian Comprehensive Cancer Centre’s new Precision Prevention and Tailored Screening program.
-The collaborative team is working together to better understand the feasibility, costs and acceptability of routine risk assessment within the BreastScreen Victoria program.
-This will include a small field test of routine risk assessment, with associated qualitative research in collaboration with A/Prof Louise Keogh.
+- The Breast Risk Assessment in Victoria (BRAVO) project in collaboration with BreastScreen Victoria and the Peter McCallum Cancer Centre.
+This project has been supported by the Victorian Comprehensive Cancer Centre’s Precision Prevention and Tailored Screening program.
+The collaborative team is working together to better understand the feasibility, costs and acceptability of routine risk assessment within the BreastScreen Victoria program, aiming to pilot its protocol in selected screening sites soon.

 - Clinical and health economic modelling of population-wide screening protocols using the Policy1-Breast model (part of the Cancer Council NSW suite of cancer screening models).
 This has included government-commissioned modelling to estimate the impact of the COVID-19 pandemic on BreastScreen services.